Oban Camanachd

-Oban Camanachd is a shinty team based in Oban, Argyll and Bute, Scotland who currently play in the MOWI Premiership.
+Oban Camanachd is a shinty team based in Oban, Argyll and Bute, Scotland who currently play in the Premiership.
 Founded in 1889, they are one of the oldest Camanachd clubs.

 The reserve team currently plays in South Division One under the name Lochside Rovers.

 History

 Established in Oban, Argyll in 1889, the club has always enjoyed competition against its great local rival, Oban Celtic.

 Past successes included winning the Camanachd Cup (Scottish Cup) in 1933.
 The score was Oban Camanachd 3, Newtonmore 2, at Keppoch, Lochaber, after a drawn game, 1–1, at Corpach, Fort William.
 They won the Cup again in 1938: Oban Camanachd 4, Inverness 2. at Oban.

-The final of the Macauley Cup is played in Oban every year.
-The club has won it five times: 1952, 1954, 1957, 1993 and 1995.
+The final of the Macaulay Cup is played in Oban every year.
+The club has won it six times: 1952, 1954, 1957, 1993, 1995 and 2023.